ttetrafon/practice/unreal engine/UI.md

      3. Add keys as needed for more complex transitions.
      4. Don't forget to adjust the starting properties in the details (when the animation is not selected).
   3. Finally, link appropriate events with to `Play Animation (Forward/Reverse)` nodes as needed.
+- Animations on materials should be animated through the materials and not the sequencer for better performance.

+## Icons

+- For better performance, UI icons can be loaded from a *custom icon font* sheet and be used through their unicode values.
+  - Can use [Font Forge](https://fontforge.org/en-US/) to create such fonts easily.

 ## Widget Manipulation